djneill/Current-Weather-WebApp/README.md

 # Current Weather WebApp

-The current weather web app will display and real aloud the current weather conditions for the city entered.
+The current weather web app will display and real aloud the current weather conditions for the city entered using the web speech API SpeechSynthesis.

 Built using HTML, CSS, JS, Open weather API, and the Unsplash API to display a background image based on the city entered.